00mjk/LaVaX-Overview/README.md

 - Alpha testing
 - Closed beta testing (for patrons)
 - Open beta testing (for patrons, by invite)
+- Public release (will placed on our the website)
-- Public release + unpublic beta of next (for patrons, by invite)
+- Beta of next release (for patrons, by invite)

 ### Bug Reporting